RoelofSetsFire/data-processing-1/30 Homework/60 Interactivity/10 Javascript Interactivity.md

 where the horizontal and vertical lines of the cross-hair should cross.
 Draw the cross hair.

-## The tooltip and *setTimeout*
+## Extra credit: The tooltip and *setTimeout*

-The second interactive feature we are going to implement is a tooltip that appears several seconds after the mouse stopped moving and shows the actual, precise, data value under the cursor.
+The additional interactive feature you can implement is a tooltip that appears several seconds after the mouse stopped moving and shows the actual, precise, data value under the cursor.
 The tooltip should be a div-element that you position absolutely on top of the two